Fine China (Chris Brown song): Release and cover art

 "Fine China" was released on iTunes by RCA Records on March 29, 2013, and sent to Rhythmic radio on April 2, 2013.
 It was sent to Urban radio on April 9, and Top 40/Mainstream radio on April 22, 2013.
 The single's album cover is simple, with the Mandarin characters 精美的瓷器 (jīngměi de cíqì) in red with Brown's name in the lower left corner in a faux-Asian-style font on a black background.
 It translates literally as "fine porcelain", or the "fine china" the song uses as a metaphor.

 Music video

-The official music video for "Fine China", inspired by Michael Jackson's "You rock my world" short film, premiered on April 1, 2013.
+The official music video for "Fine China", inspired by Michael Jackson's "You Rock My World" short film, was filmed on March 12, 2013, in Los Angeles.
+The music video premiered on April 1, 2013.
 It was directed by Brown and Sylvain White, and shows Brown pursuing a relationship with an Asian woman despite her disapproving father (François Chau), a triad leader.
 While cruising around exotic CGI-assisted surroundings in a red Lamborghini, Brown sports a dapper look.
 A "Cor Sine Labe Doli" metallic gold bow tie, a black leather jacket, suspenders, a driving cap, pale grey gloves and white kicks make up the flashy yet urban-infused ensemble.
 Brown briefly introduces one other MJ-inspired look halfway through the video: a dark urban look made up of a checkered grey fedora, black slacks, button up shirt and a matching leather jacket.